vaimo/composer-patches/README.md

 # Vaimo Composer Patches

 Applies a patch from a local or remote file to any package that is part of a given composer project.
-Packages can be defined both on project and on package level.
+Patches can be defined both on project and on package level.

 The way the patches are applied (the commands, pre-checks) by the plugin is fully configurable from the composer.json of the project.